 The Windsor-Detroit border is the busiest commercial land border crossing in North America and trade travelling through this corridor is expected to increase well into the future.
-This is good news for the economies of Windsor and Essex County and for the provincial and national economies.
+This is good news for the economies of Windsor-Essex County and for the provincial and national economies.

-The governments of Canada, the U.S., Ontario and Michigan recognize the importance of the Windsor-Detroit Gateway and came together to form the Border Transportation Partnership (the Partnership).
-Through completion of a Planning Need and Feasibility study in 2004, the Partnership concluded that route planning and environmental studies must be undertaken in order to provide for current and future needs.
-The purpose of the Detroit River International Crossing (DRIC) study is to provide for the safe, efficient and secure movement of people and goods across the Canada-U.S. border in the Detroit River area to support the economies of Ontario, Michigan, Canada and the U.S. The preferred solution is to construct a new end-to-end transportation system that will link Highway 401 to the U.S. interstate system with inspection plazas and a new river crossing in between.
+The governments of Canada, the U.S., Ontario and Michigan recognize the importance of the Windsor-Detroit Gateway and have come together to form the Border Transportation Partnership (the Partnership).
+The purpose of the Detroit River International Crossing (DRIC) study is to provide for the safe, efficient and secure movement of people and goods across the Canada-U.S. border in the Detroit River area to support the economies of Ontario, Michigan, Canada and the U.S. In other words, construct a new end-to-end transportation system that will link Highway 401 to the U.S. interstate system with inspection plazas and a new river crossing in between.